On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: Cohomology of Kuga-Sato varieties

 \section{Cohomology of Kuga-Sato varieties}

-In this section we introduce the key geometric objects of this paper, i.e.\ Kuga-Sato varieties, along with their cohomology.
-They were introduced and studied in~\cite{deligne:formes, scholl:motives}---which are also the main references---in the general case, and in the appendix of~\cite{bertolini.darmon:generalized} by Brian Conrad for the case of level $\Gamma_1(N)$.
-From now on we assume $N\geq 5$ so that all the objects we construct exist.
+In this section we introduce the key geometric objects of this paper, namely Kuga--Sato varieties, along with their cohomology; for further details see \cite{deligne69, scholl90} for the theory over $\Q$, and Conrad's appendix to \cite{BDP13} for integral models.
+For simplicity we assume henceforth that $N \geq 5$, so that all the objects we construct exist as varieties; the case of small $N$ can be handled using stacks, or (more concretely) by introducing full level structure at some auxiliary prime and taking invariants.